-It is not safe to share a bed with your infant or toddler.
+It’s not safe to share a bed with your toddler, either.
 The AAP recommends creating a solo sleeping space for your child, which includes:

-- Putting your infant in a supine sleeping position (on their back)
+- Putting them in a supine sleeping position (on their back)

 - Placing them on a firm surface like a quality mattress